2022 10 CV_complete_Refsum

 Drawing on a wide specter of artistic competences from painting, sculpture and the production of stained glass windows, she has developed a personal technique of binding metal thread in combination with found materials: stone, wood, rubbish, glass and textile.
 Since 2010, she has initiated several interactive, public works within ecclesial spaces, based on thrown away textiles.

 Refsum has held numerous artist’s talks, lectures and workshops, contributed in art projects, particularly in ecclesial spaces that comprise: liturgical use of art through art interventions and installations, performances, shows of various kinds, permanent embellishments and catechesis.

-Since 2010, Refsum has approached themes related to World War II.
-The first project titled Tante Vivi, prisoner no. 24127 Ravensbrück (exhibited in 2013, now in Landeskogen Peace Center, Norway), deals with her nanny, grandaunt Live Carlmark (born Thune), the sister of her paternal mother, who protested against the Nazi occupants in Norway, and hid Jewish refugees in her apartment in Oslo (1942).
+Since 2010, she has approached themes related to World War II.
+The first project titled Tante Vivi, prisoner no. 24127 Ravensbrück (exhibited in 2013, now in Landeskogen Peace Center, Norway), deals with her nanny, grandaunt Live Carlmark (born Thune), the sister of her paternal mother, who protested against the Nazi occupants in Norway, and hid Jewish refugees in her apartment in Oslo (autumn 1942).
 In spring 1943, she was imprisoned in Norway (Grini), and in October transported to Ravensbrück, where she barely survived 18 months imprisonment.

 The second project was made (2017) for the Gedenkstätte in der JVA Wolfenbüttel (Germany), Neugestaltung.
 It is a modeled relief, made as a paraphrase after a photograph of a lost relief made by her late husband’s father Wilfred Jensenius.
 It depicts himself and two comrades imprisoned in a cell in Wolfenbüttel in 1945.
 Refsum also has participated as Zeitzeuge/contemporary witness to the new memorial archives.